TzeLun/QAPSolver/README.md

 simulatedAnnealing(initial, 1, 100.0, 0.01, 0.85, "geometric", 100);
 ```
 #### 5. Random Genetic Algorithm
-Key features:
+* Key features:
-	1. Initial population created randomly using the same iterative random generator
+	* Initial population created randomly using the same iterative random generator
-	2. Two parents are selected randomly for crossover
+	* Two parents are selected randomly for crossover
-	3. Each crossover is a single random pair-wise exchange of genes between two parents, however reciprocation of exchange is needed since no repeatability of genes
+	* Each crossover is a single random pair-wise exchange of genes between two parents, however reciprocation of exchange is needed since no repeatability of genes
-	4. Occurence of mutation is probabilistic, each mutation is a local pair-wise exhange of genes
+	* Occurence of mutation is probabilistic, each mutation is a local pair-wise exhange of genes
-	5. Offspring is added into the population by either:
+	* Offspring is added into the population by either:
-  		A. Offspring has lower cost (better fitness) than the weakest (highest cost) existing chromosomes
+  		* Offspring has lower cost (better fitness) than the weakest (highest cost) existing chromosomes
-  		B. Otherwise, offpsring still replace that chromosome at a probability that varies with the progress in the experiment
+  		* Otherwise, offpsring still replace that chromosome at a probability that varies with the progress in the experiment
-	6. The probability of acceptance starts at 1.0, and decrease by 0.25 at a period of every one-fifth of the total number of generations
+	* The probability of acceptance starts at 1.0, and decrease by 0.25 at a period of every one-fifth of the total number of generations
 **Note :** When using GA, don't have to generate the initial solution manually!
 ```C++
 // First argument : number of generations, second argument : population size